jez9999/gittutorial/README.md

 (diagram1)

 Quite simply, they push and pull changes directly to and from each other's machines.
-In practice this very rarely happens, but it illustrates the non-centralized nature of Git.
+In practice this very rarely happens, but it illustrates the non-centralized nature of Git, and the fact that it is basically a sophisticated means for sending/receiving and applying patches between different machines.
+This fundamental simplicity, though, is hardly a weakness, but a strength - when used with an effective workflow, Git can become a very powerful tool for good source control.

 Often, a service such as [Github](https://github.com/) or [Bitbucket](https://bitbucket.org/) is used to host a Git repo.
 While these services provide a lot of convenience and an agreed central place to share code to, they are fundamentally no more "central" than any other clone of the repo; it's just that teams tend to agree that they will treat the version of the repo stored on the Github/Bitbucket/etc. server as definitive.
 So this diagram could describe how Alice and Bob work together on a project through Github or Bitbucket:

 (diagram2)